MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

   PUSH_PROMISE frames (Section 5.2.6).
 - Header Block Fragments consist of QPACK data instead of HPACK data.
-- Just as unidirectional push streams have a stream header identifying their type and Push ID, a header will need to be added to differentiate header table update streams from requests and pushes.
+- Just as unidirectional push streams have a stream header identifying their Push ID, a header will need to be added to differentiate checkpoint streams from pushes.
+- Stream 2 is reserved for the Feedback Stream

 A HEADERS or PUSH_PROMISE frame MAY contain an arbitrary number of QPACK instructions, but QPACK instructions SHOULD NOT cross a boundary between